Thomas R. Morgan: Early assignments (1952–1959)

+Flight Instructor and early Staff positions (1959–1967)

-General Morgan was ordered to NAS Olathe, Kansas, in January 1959 as a flight instructor in the Navy's Jet Transitional Training Unit.
-When the unit was disestablished in October 1959, he reported for duty to Marine Aircraft Group 32, at Marine Corps Air Station, Beaufort, South Carolina.
-He served as personnel officer and Aircraft Maintenance Officer of Marine Fighter Squadron 333 until November 1961.
-Ordered to WestPac, he served as executive officer, Headquarters and Maintenance Squadron 11, Marine Aircraft Group 11, NAS Atsugi, Japan until January 1962.
+In January 1959, Morgan was assigned to NAS Olathe, Kansas, as a flight instructor with the Navy's Jet Transitional Training Unit.
+After the unit was disestablished in October 1959, he was transferred to Marine Aircraft Group 32 at Marine Corps Air Station Beaufort, in South Carolina.
+There, he served as Personnel Officer and Aircraft Maintenance Officer for Marine Fighter Squadron 333 until November 1961.
+He then returned to Japan as Executive Officer of Headquarters and Maintenance Squadron 11, Marine Aircraft Group 11 in NAS Atsugi, where he served until January 1962.

+From 1962 to 1965, Morgan served as the Fleet Liaison Officer at Marine Corps Air Station, Yuma, Arizona, where he coordinated aviation weapons training.
+He was promoted to Major in July 1963.
+In July 1965, he was reassigned to Marine Aircraft Group 32 at MCAS Beaufort, where he served as Group Operations Officer and later as Commanding Officer of Marine Fighter Attack Squadron 312.

 From January 1962 to July 1965, he served as the fleet liaison officer at Marine Corps Air Station, Yuma, Arizona, coordinating aviation weapons training.
 He was promoted to major in July 1963.
 Reassigned to Quantico, he entered the Command and Staff College, completing the course in June 1966.
 Morgan was ordered to Marine Aircraft Group 32, 2nd Marine Aircraft Wing at MCAS Beaufort, South Carolina in July 1966, where he served as group operations officer and later as commanding officer, Marine Fighter Attack Squadron 312.
 He was promoted to lieutenant colonel in July 1967.

+Vietnam and additional Staff assignments (1968–1977)

 In August 1968, he reported to Marine Aircraft Group 13 at Chu Lai, serving as group operations officer and then as officer-in-charge of the DaNang DASC in Vietnam.

 He returned to the United States in September 1969 and was assigned as executive officer of Marine Corps Air Station, Quantico, and later as G-3 Marine Corps Base.
 From July 1971 until July 1973, he was assigned to the Naval Reserve Officer Training Corps Unit at the University of Virginia, where he served as executive officer.

-Promoted to colonel in July 1973, General Morgan was ordered to the U.S. European Command Headquarters in Stuttgart, Germany, where he served as the chief of War Plans Branch, J-5.
-He remained in that position until he was assigned duty as assistant deputy chief of staff for requirements and programs, Headquarters Marine Corps, Washington, D.C.
-While serving in this capacity, he was selected in February 1977 for promotion to brigadier general.
-He was promoted to brigadier general on March 18, 1977, and assumed duty as assistant division commander, 3rd Marine Division, on Okinawa, Japan from April 1977 to April 1978.
-On June 17, 1978, he was assigned as the assistant chief of staff (C-5) of the Combined Forces Command, Seoul, Korea.
-He served in this capacity until assuming duty as deputy commander, FMF, Pacific, Camp H. M. Smith, Hawaii, in July 1980.
+Promoted to Colonel in July 1973, Morgan was ordered to the U.S. European Command Headquarters in Stuttgart, Germany, where he served as the chief of War Plans Branch, J-5.
+He remained in that position until he was assigned duty as Assistant Deputy Chief of Staff for Requirements and Programs, Headquarters Marine Corps, Washington, D.C.
+While serving in this capacity, he was selected in February 1977 for promotion to Brigadier General.